HiLab-git/PF-Net/README.md

 ![pfnet_result](./picture/image_seg.png)

 ![pf_net](./picture/pfnet.png)
 The structure of PF-Net.
 It combines 2D and 3D convolutions to deal with images with anisotropic resolution.
-For example, the in-plane resolution is around 4 times of through-plane resolution, and we use 2D convolutions for the first two levels and 3D convolutions for the other levels in the encoder.
+For example, the in-plane resolution is around 4 times of through-plane resolution in our dataset, and we use 2D convolutions for the first two levels and 3D convolutions for the other levels in the encoder.
 Multi-Scale Guided Dense Attention is introduced in the decoder to deal with lesions with various positions, sizes and shapes.

 # Requirements
 * [Pytorch][torch_link] version >=1.0.1.